mittwald/harbor-operator/config/samples/README.md

 A `None`-value of the schedule type effectively deactivates the garbage collection.

 ### InstanceChartRepositories
-An `InstanceChartRepositories` object references the actual chart repository to be installed.
+`InstanceChartRepositories` reference the actual helm chart repository to be installed.

 By utilizing a custom [helm client](https://github.com/mittwald/go-helm-client), the accompanying controller automatically adds/updates the specified chart in its local cache (similarly to `helm repo add`).